 Hello!
-My name is Owen Herschelman, and I am a student studying electrical engineering.
-I started at San Diego Miramar Community College, then transfered to Cal Poly Pomona.
+My name is Owen Herschelman, and I am a Junior studying electrical engineering at Cal Poly Pomona.
 The best way to contact me is through my email, oehersch@gmail.com.

 To build my pc, I picked parts suited for programming and development, then put it all together.
 This project taught me the complexity of combining multiple systems, you need to ensure everything is compatible with each other part.